-Alchemy is a seventeenth-century name given to the ancient knowledge about what we are made of, having a pervading presence in Sacred Scriptures.
+Alchemy is a seventeenth-century name given to the ancient knowledge of what we are made of, having a pervading presence in Sacred Scriptures.
 It has its place in one of the seven pillars of the house of wisdom (Proverbs 8:12, 9:1), enlightening us on the indissoluble link between matter and spirit.
 The doctrine of the four elements air, earth, water, and fire dealing with their essences and combinations is central to it.

-Common to the 4 religions—Judaism, Zoroastrianism, Christianism, and Islam—are the 4 elements of alchemy which should not be confused with the chemical ones derived from them.
+Common to the 4 religions—Judaism, Zoroastrianism, Christianism, and Islam—are the 4 elements of alchemy that should not be confused with the chemical ones derived from them.
 This essay only addresses how the 4 elements of alchemy are present in the deep structure of matter.
-A detailed Scriptural account of how they became what matter is today is one of the topics discussed at length in “Fundamentals of The Creation.”
+A detailed Scriptural account of how they became what matter is today is one of the topics discussed at length in the book “Fundamentals of The Creation.”

 Regarding the transcendence of God, nothing will be said in this series of essays, which only deals with his immanence.
 The immanent aspect of God is like absolute freedom of expression in action made light that the archetypal elements of alchemy refract in many ways.
 Feminine archetypes, for example, obliterate the refracted absolute freedom of expression due to internal destructive interferences.
 Free will is present in every odd combination of the elements of alchemy, in the image of God the 1.